 In respect of retail loans, all exposures are approved under operating notes or programs approved by the COED.
-This involves a cluster-based approach for a particular product or for homogeneous group of individuals/business entities that comply with certain laid down parameterised norms.
 The norms vary across product segments/customer profile, but typically include factors such as the borrower's income, the loan-to-value ratio and demographic parameters.
 The individual credit proposals are evaluated and approved by executives on the basis of the product policies.